[ Urethanes in Construction ] Ice Dams ] Foam in Historic Buildings ] Exterior Wall Applications ] Methods of Quality Assurance ]

 Course Description

-This program commences with an overview of insulation systems, investigating different types of insulation, their performance, and how they compare to urethane technology.
-Particular attention is then given to urethane foams, exploring their development and providing an opportunity to examine samples of open-cell and closed-cell urethanes.
+This program commences with an overview of insulation systems, investigating different types of insulation, their performance, and how they compare to polyurethane technology.
+Particular attention is then given to polyurethane foams, exploring their development and providing an opportunity to examine samples of open-cell and closed-cell urethanes.
 An in-depth look at the material itself considers plastics, densities, blowing agents, and zero ozone depletion potential (ODP) closed-cell urethanes.
-The environmental advantages of the improved formulations of Freon, an essential blowing agent, are elaborated on.
+The environmental advantages of the improved formulations of essential blowing agent, are elaborated on.
 Basic code issues involving fire protection, ventilation, and R-Value drift are discussed.
-Health, safety and welfare issues are dealt with as the applied uses of urethane foams in thermal envelopes are explained.
-The purpose of the thermal envelope and how it functions properly is elaborated on, providing the context for explaining how urethane foams are installed and how quality-control measures are executed.
+Health, safety and welfare issues are dealt with as the applied uses of polyurethane foams in thermal envelopes are explained.
+The purpose of the thermal envelope and how it functions properly is elaborated on, providing the context for explaining how polyurethane foams are installed and how quality-control measures are executed.
 Air quality exposition focuses on fresh air from active and passive ventilation systems; make-up air for combustion appliances; and indoor air quality problems from the envelope cavity itself (condensation, vermin, fibers, and out-gassing).
 A slide presentation and demonstration of specialized testing equipment supplement this program.
-Case studies are included to demonstrate various field applications of urethane foam.
+Case studies are included to demonstrate various field applications of polyurethane foam.

-Henri C. Fennell is President of Building Envelope Solutions, Inc. & FOAM-TECH, North Thetford, Vermont, USA.
+Henri C. Fennell is President of Building Envelope Services, Inc. & FOAM-TECH, North Thetford, Vermont, USA.

 Contact us for more information and to schedule a course.